Skip to main content

 This non-destructive technique can determine sample purity and monitor dynamic processes or chemical reactions.

-Nuclear magnetic resonance spectroscopy (NMR) provides detailed information about molecular structure, and is possibly the most common analytical technique used in structure determination.
-It can also be used to determine sample purity and monitor dynamic processes or chemical reactions.
+Nuclear magnetic resonance spectroscopy (NMR) provides detailed information about molecular structure.
+It may be the most common analytical technique used in structure determination.
+It can also determine sample purity and monitor dynamic processes or chemical reactions.
 It is a non-destructive analytical technique and requires only a few mg of material.

-At Newcastle we are able to observe almost all NMR-active nuclei including (but not limited to) 1H, 7Li, 11B, 13C, 19F, 29Si, 31P, 119Sn and 195Pt.
-Our spectrometers are equipped with a range of NMR probes, and are able to analyse samples over a wide range of temperatures.
+At Newcastle, we are able to observe almost all NMR-active nuclei including (but not limited to) 1H, 7Li, 11B, 13C, 19F29Si, 31P, 119Sn and 195Pt.
+Our spectrometers are equipped with a range of NMR probes and can analyse samples at a wide range of temperatures.

-The NMR staff at Newcastle are experienced in the handling and analysis of a wide range of organic and inorganic compounds; all have backgrounds in chemical research and are able to offer advice about the use of NMR for analysis.
-The team are confident in the handling of extremely air/moisture sensitive samples and have a particular expertise in multinuclear Solution-State NMR.
+The NMR staff at Newcastle are experienced in the handling and analysis of a wide range of organic and inorganic compounds.
+All have backgrounds in chemical research and can advise on the use of NMR for analysis.
+They are confident in the handling of extremely air/moisture sensitive samples and have particular expertise in multinuclear Solution-State NMR.

 We've used Newcastle University NMR Spectroscopy Service for over 10 years.
 Their wide range of 1D/2D NMR experiments with rapid turnarounds has been crucial for us and our clients.